NalinDalal/Cohort-2/week_4/readme.md

 write a function that renders it accordingly

 ## Getting Started with React
-Navigate to required folder and give command in terminal: npm create vite@latest
+Navigate to required folder "react_1" and give command in terminal: npm create vite@latest
 Project Name - react_1
 Select React
 Then JavaScript
-then navigate to the required folder and main.jsx in that project folder
+then navigate to the required folder "src" and main.jsx in that project folder

 ### App.jsx: